I am officially throwing frugality out the window.

-When its time to stop obsessing and just let it be
+I have decided that it is time to stop obsessing and just let it be.

 I had a good plan for how to handle my maternity leave.
 I prepared and strategized based on my experience with my last two kids.

 This time is turning out to be a little different.
 A very complicated and traumatic birth has basically derailed a lot of my plans.

 Taking a Break

 I am OK, and my baby is OK.
 That is all that matters right now.
 But I do have to make sure that I take care of myself to the best of my ability.
 That means that for the next few weeks or longer, all sense of frugality is just going out the window.There are times when money is not the most important thing in the world.
 Click To Tweet

 I am officially taking a break from being frugal.

 In a way, credit card debt is a mixed blessing.
 On the one hand, it encourages reckless spending and WILL catch up to you at one point.
 On the other hand, it is a tool that we can use when we need it.